 - absence of typical or indeterminate features and the presence of

 - negative for pneumonia: no CT features to suggest pneumonia, in particular, absent GGO and consolidation

 A study evaluating the RSNA chest CT classification system for COVID-19 against RT-PCR results found moderate interobserver agreement.
 Using a cohort of 96 patients, it reported that 76.9-96.6% of "typical" scans, 51.2-64.1% of "indeterminate" scans, 2.8-5.3% "atypical" scans and 20-25% of "negative" scans returned a RT-PCR confirming COVID-19 99,147.

-In March 2020, the "COVID-19 standardised reporting working group" of the Dutch Association for Radiology (NVvR) proposed a CT scoring system for COVID-19.
+In March 2020, the "COVID-19 standardized reporting working group" of the Dutch Association for Radiology (NVvR) proposed a CT scoring system for COVID-19.
 They called it CO-RADS (COVID-19 Reporting and Data System) to ensure CT reporting is uniform and replicable.
-This assigns a score of CO-RADS 1 to 5, dependant on the CT findings.
+This assigns a score of CO-RADS 1 to 5, dependent on the CT findings.
 In some cases a score of 0 or 6 may need to be assigned as an alternative.
-If the CT is uninterpretable then it is CO-RADS 0, and if there is a confirmed positive RT-PCR test then it is CO-RADS 6.
-109,124.
+If the CT is uninterpretable then it is CO-RADS 0, and if there is a confirmed positive RT-PCR test then it is CO-RADS 6 109,124.